-Not following again, you leave me no choice but to ask you to move to / go to the instructions quiet area / thinking mat, etc. Do you remember when (model of previous good behaviour)?
+Not following instructions again, you leave me no choice but to ask you to move to / go to the quiet area / thinking mat, etc. Do you remember when (model of Not showing the previous good behaviour)?
 That is the behaviour I expect from you.
-Think Not showing the carefully.
+Think carefully.
 I know that you can make good choices.
-Thank you for listening. are 'Be ready, Be (Give child 'take up time' and DO NOT respond.) respectful, Be safe' Example - 'I have noticed you are not ready to do your work.
-You are 5010 breaking the school rule of being ready.
-You have now chosen to catch up Low-level with your work at playtime.
+Thank you for listening. are 'Be ready, Be respectful, Be (Give child 'take up time' and DO NOT respond.) safe' Example - 'I have noticed you are not ready to do your work.
+You are Low-level breaking the school rule of being ready.
+You have now chosen to catch up with your work at playtime.
 Do you remember that yesterday you started disruption your work straight away and got it finished?
 That is what I need to see today.
 Thank you for listening.
 Stage 3 Space to "I noticed you chose to (state the noticed behaviour).
-You need to cool off: (describe appropriate place in classroom e.g. reading corner, desk at the Inappropriate Classroom back, quiet area, etc).
-I will come and speak to you in two minutes." language Incident Example - 'I have noticed you chose to use rude words.
-You are breaking Challenging logged on the school rule of being respectful.
-You have now chosen to go and sit in authority CPOMS the quiet area.
+You need to cool off: (describe appropriate place in classroom e.g. reading corner, desk at the Inappropriate language Classroom back, quiet area, etc).
+I will come and speak to you in two minutes."
+Incident Example - 'I have noticed you chose to use rude words.
+You are breaking Challenging authority logged on CPOMS the school rule of being respectful.
+You have now chosen to go and sit in the quiet area.
 I will come and speak to you in two minutes.
 Thank you for listening.'
-Not keeping hands and feet to Adult (who witnessed the incident) to complete 'FOLLOW UP, REPAIR AND themselves RESTORE' questions with child during break/lunch Child sent to designated area of the classroom.
-Treating classroom • 5-10 minutes sitting alone in order to reflect, calm down, etc. without respect without causing further disturbance.
-Child to complete an appropriate task depending on the situation e.g. sitting to calm, reflection sheet, continuing with work, etc. • If behaviour improves, return to seat.
-If not or if child refuses, move to Stage 4.
-Record on CPOMs.
-For regular occurrences: Discussion with Phase Lead, Pastoral Team and/or SENCO: consider Behaviour Intervention Stage 4 Space to "I noticed you chose to (state the noticed behaviour).
-You need to go to cool off: In (state the classroom or other space you need them to go to).
-I will come Cartingalian another and speak to you at the end of the lesson."
-DO NOT describe the child's Continuation of class behaviour to other adults in front of the child Stage 3/ Refusal to complete Stage 3 Incident Adult (who witnessed the incident) to complete 'FOLLOW UP, REPAIR AND Sluge 5 logged on RESTORE ' questions with child during break/lunch CPOMS Obstructive Example - "I have noticed you chose to continue to use rude words.
-You behaviour in are breaking the school rule of being respectful.
-You have now chosen to refusing to go and sit in Ms Ellis' classroom.
-I will come and speak to you at the end of participate/ this lesson.
-Thank you for listening." refusing to work Child escorted to designated colleague / follow up to check child has arrived.
+Not keeping hands and feet to Adult (who witnessed the incident) to complete 'FOLLOW UP, REPAIR AND themselves RESTORE' questions with child during break/lunch To a tip a planeau a ma Child sent to designated area of the classroom.
+Treating classroom without respect 5-10 minutes sitting alone in order to reflect, calm down, etc. without causing further disturbance.
+Child to complete an appropriate task depending on the situation e.g. sitting to calm, reflection sheet, continuing with work, etc. If behaviour improves, return to seat.
+If not or if child refuses, move to Stage 4. • Record on CPOMs.
+Record off Crows.
+For regular occurrences: Discussion with Phase Lead, Pastoral Team and/or SENCO: consider Behaviour Intervention Stage 4 Space to cool off: In "I noticed you chose to (state the noticed behaviour).
+You need to go to (state the classroom or other space you need them to go to).
+I will come Continuation of another and speak to you at the end of the lesson."
+DO NOT describe the child's Stage 3/ Refusal class behaviour to other adults in front of the child to complete la alale el Stage 3 Incident logged on Adult (who witnessed the incident) to complete 'FOLLOW UP, REPAIR AND RESTORE' questions with child during break/lunch Obstructive CPOMS Example - "I have noticed you chose to continue to use rude words.
+You behaviour in refusing to are breaking the school rule of being respectful.
+You have now chosen to participate/ go and sit in Ms Ellis' classroom.
+I will come and speak to you at the end of refusing to work this lesson.
+Thank you for listening."
+Child escorted to designated colleague / follow up to check child has arrived.
 Remainder of lesson working alone without causing further disturbance.
 Possible removal of privilege / playtime.
-Together must provide work / gativity for the ability to complete and Teacher must provide work / activity for the child to complete and communicate this to colleague.
+Teacher must provide work / activity for the child to complete and communicate this to colleague. Ÿ